Our academic programs focus on the interpersonal skills vital to professional achievement.

 Program Effectiveness Data

 The program completion rate (PCR) is calculated with the number of students that began the program divided by the number of students that actually completed the program.
-The PCR rate for 2016 was 86%.
-Twenty-nine students started the program and 25 students completed the program.
+The PCR rate for 2017 was 81%.
+Sixteen students started the program and 13 students completed the program.

 The JRCERT defines the pass rate as the number of graduates who pass the American Registry of Radiologic Technologists (ARRT) credentialing examination on the first attempt within six months of graduation from the program.
 The data reflects an average over a 5-year average.
-The 5-year average from 2012 to 2016 is 83%.
-Ninety-nine of the 120 graduates passed the ARRT exam on the first attempt.
+The 5-year average from 2013 to 2017 is 83%.
+Eighty six of the 104 graduates passed the ARRT exam on the first attempt.

 The JRCERT defines the job placement rate as the number of graduates employed in the radiologic sciences compared to the number of graduates actively seeking employment in radiologic sciences within 12 months of graduation.
-The data reflects an average 5-year period.
-For the 5-year average, we have documented that 99 eligible graduates and 87 students have received jobs, applying criterion as defined by the JRCERT.
-The program’s job placement rate as reported in the JRCERT annual report (2012-2016) is 88%.
+The data reflects an average over a 5 year period.
+For the 5 year average, we have documented that 90 eligible graduates and 81 students have received jobs, applying criterion as defined by the JRCERT.
+The program’s job placement rate as reported in the JRCERT annual report (2013-2017) is 90%.
 For more information, visit https://www.jrcert.org/resources/program-effectiveness-data/.

 The American Registry of Radiologic Technologists (ARRT) seeks to ensure quality patient care in radiation therapy.
 ARRT tests and certifies therapists and administers continuing education and ethics requirements for their annual registration.
 Certification is the process of initially recognizing individuals who have satisfied certain standards within a profession.
 A person is certified by ARRT after completing educational preparation standards, complying with ethical standards, and passing a certification exam.